CjDave/MatrixCalculator207/README.md

 ### Touch
 These two functions were used often throughout the code <br>
 <div align="center"><strong>writeText(String text, int textSize, int x, int y, bool isLine)</strong> </div><br>
-<p>This function when called takes in parameters for drawing a text like the x and y location the text size and wheter or not the text should be on aline or not.
-I decided to put all this in function because to write a text takes up a number lines so this functions simplifies that</p>
+<p>This function when called takes in parameters for drawing a text like the x and y location of the text, the text size and whether or not the text should be on a line or not.
+I decided to put all these in function because to write a text takes up a number lines so this functions simplifies that</p>

 ``` java
 //function takes in an x and y location, a string and bool and draws the text